notawhalevfx/notawhaleHoudiniShelf/README.md

 # notawhaleHoudiniShelf
 Houdini Shelf Tools

-Welcome and feels free to contribute!
+Welcome and feel free to contribute!